gitlabhq/gitlabhq/doc/ci/yaml/README.md

 >**Note:**
 Introduced in GitLab Runner v0.5.0.

-GitLab CI allows you to add to `.gitlab-ci.yml` variables that are set in build environment.
+GitLab CI allows you to add variables to `.gitlab-ci.yml` that are set in the build environment.
 The variables are stored in the git repository and are meant to store non-sensitive project configuration, for example:

 ```yaml
 variables: